- Home

 Seroma

 In some cases, when drains have been removed, extra fluid collects in or under the wound.
 This is called a seroma, and it causes swelling and pain.
-It may need to be drained by a health professional using a needle.
+It may need to be removed by a health professional using a needle.
 You can wear a special bra called a compression bra to help relieve the pain.

 Scars

-Everyone heals differently, and the final appearance of a scar will vary from woman to woman, even if the surgery is the same.
+All types of breast reconstruction will leave a scar.
+Everyone heals differently, and the final appearance of a scar will vary, even if the surgery is the same.
+Most scars have a thickened, red appearance at first, but they will usually fade after about 3 months.

-Most scars have a thickened, red appearance at first, but usually fade after about three months.
 Sometimes the scar stays thick and becomes itchy and uncomfortable.
-Let your surgeon know if you have other existing raised, irregular scars (sometimes called keloid scars), as this may show that you are prone to getting these types of scars.
+Before the surgery, let your surgeon know if you have other raised, irregular scars (sometimes called keloid scars), as this may show that you are prone to getting these types of scars.

 Your surgeon or breast care nurse can advise you about treatments to reduce the discomfort.
 You may be able to have further surgery to improve the scar’s appearance.